brandontylerhall/python-practice/README.md

 Like my other repo, this will be where I try my hand at some GPT prompts to stumble my way through Python.
 Figured this would be a great way to start my Python journey as I have 0/206 bones that are creative inside my body.
 If this repo literally EVER gets viewed by someone other than myself, I hope you enjoy what you find.

+What I hope to accomplish with my learning Python is to eventually gather enough knowledge to rewrite my unfinished game in Python as I believe it will be both easier and much more legible.
+I suppose we shall see how long that takes (I bet uhhhhhhhhh 3 months of on/off learning).
+Starting on 02 Dec 2023.